Labasa

 Labasa is located in Macuata Province, in the north-eastern part of the island of Vanua Levu, and is the largest town on the island.
 The town itself is located on a delta formed by three rivers – the Wailevu, the Labasa (after which the town is named), and the Qawa.

-The latter two are connected by an 8-kilometre canal.
-The township historically served the sugar cane farms and farm workers with harvesting season resulting in significant seasonal employment, although the township is now less dependent on the sugar industry.
+The township (unlike in the past) is now less dependent on the sugar industry.
 The farmers' market offers seasonal produce and seafood.
 The main street is lined with small family run businesses, supermarkets and restaurants offering a lively pedestrian thoroughfare.

+History

+The first investment in the territory was done by the British in 1893, with the founding of the Labasa Sugar Mill.

+Labasa town was established back in 1922, serving the sugar cane farms and farm workers with harvesting season resulting in significant seasonal employment.

+The initial urbanization and economic effort in Labasa was halted temporarily by a hurricane that hit Labasa back in 1929, damaging infrastructures significantly.

+By the 1930s new buildings started to sprout, including the "Jagannath, Nanhu and Company".
+These companies had significant economic boost from the creation of the Fiji Sugar Corpration in the 1940s.

+The town however truly started to become more urbanized and richer from 1963 onwards, at an exponential rate.

-Demographics & Culture
+Demographics and culture

 Labasa is heavily Indo-Fijian, and downtown Labasa is consequently filled with curry houses and sari shops.
 It is the fourth-largest city in Fiji.

 Known as the Friendly North for its warm, hospitable culture, Labasa is home to the popular Festival of the Friendly North, which has run for over 40 years and has resulted in over 1.3 million in charitable projects in the region.